 6. Remember what you’re not

 You’re a work mentor, not a therapist/counsellor/parent/best friend.
 Don’t feel pressured into going into areas you don’t feel comfortable with or aren’t qualified to tackle.
 Instead, find out where you can signpost your mentee to for extra support if they need it.
-You can contact CharityComms if you need any support with this.
+You can contact CharityComms at any time if you need any support with this.

 7. Keep moving forward